Fitting a Saddle to a Horse

 The flaps should be evenly lying against your horse.
 Once you are satisfied with the horse saddle’s position add a pad and get riding.
 When you are done riding have a look under the saddle to check there are no dry areas.
 If you find some it is likely weight is not being distributed how it should be, and it may result in soreness in the horse.
 Fitting a saddle until you know it is perfect is very important.

-Measure a Horse for a Turnout or Stable Rug
+Measuring a Horse for a Rug

 Tack Shop - Snaffle Bit Guide